asmaachr/SQL-Project-1/cleaning_data.md

 from sales_by_sku sbs
 full join sales_report sr
 on sbs.productsku = sr.productsku
-where sr.total_ordered != sr.total_ordered or sr.total_ordered is null
+where sbs.total_ordered != sr.total_ordered or sr.total_ordered is null
 ```
 The results show that:
 - the query without condition returned 462 rows therefore we have 462 items confirm #rows in sku_by_sale